All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Challenge: "I Feel Nauseous Every Time I Eat"

 Eating-related nausea usually peaks during dose escalation weeks 2 to 4.
 Try eating very small amounts every 2 to 3 hours rather than full meals.
 Stick to room-temperature or cold foods (hot food smells can trigger nausea).
 Avoid lying down for at least 30 minutes after eating.
-If nausea persists beyond 3 weeks at a stable dose, contact your provider .
+If nausea persists beyond 3 weeks at a stable dose, contact your provider.

 Challenge: "I Am Constipated"

 Constipation is one of the most common Saxenda side effects because liraglutide slows gut motility.
 Increase fiber gradually to 25 to 30 grams per day, drink at least 64 ounces of water, eat probiotic-rich foods (yogurt, kefir, sauerkraut), and walk for at least 20 minutes daily.
-A fiber supplement (psyllium husk, 1 to 2 teaspoons in water before bed) can help if dietary changes are not enough.
+A fiber supplement (psyllium husk, 1 to 2 teaspoons in water before bed) can help if dietary changes aren't enough.

 Challenge: "I Hit a Weight Loss Plateau"